padogrid/padogrid/mqtt-addon-core/README.md

 ### `HaMqttClient` QoS (Quality of Service)

 `HaMqttClient` maintains the same level of QoS as the underlying MQTT client API (Paho).
 The only difference is that there are multiple MQTT client instances under the hood, each maintaining the same QoS for a given topic.
 For publishing to topics, `HaMqttClient` publishes to only one of the brokers.
 For subscribing to topics, on the otherhand, `HaMqttClient` subscribes to all of the brokers.
 This fanout pattern effectively provides a load balancing service and gurantees the delivery of non-duplicate messages.
-Furthermore, since QoS is independently maintained by each broker, `HaMqttClient` also maintains the same lever of QoS provided by individual brokers.
+Furthermore, since QoS is independently maintained by each broker, `HaMqttClient` also maintains the same level of QoS provided by individual brokers.

 ### `HaMqttClient` Limitations